 - Available for customers with charging demands exceeding 500 kW

-- You can reduce your charging costs by charging between 9 p.m. and 4 p.m. (next day)
+- You can reduce your charging costs by charging between 9 p.m. and 4 p.m. the next day

 - For maritime customers located in the Port of Long Beach

-- Options available are dependant on the service voltage
+- Options available are dependent on the service voltage

 - Connected load serves shipping, stevedoring, or container activities